The future of cryptocurrency and blockchain technology could well be decided by a lawsuit filed at the end of 2020.

 There’s a good chance that this extra oversight could stifle the technology’s development in the U.S. since it was built with the design of being independent of heavy government regulations.
 Other countries would likely lead out on its development.

-On the other hand, if Ripple wins, then the CFTC’s lighter regulations would likely apply, and blockchain technology would be more free to develop further.
-A potential downside would be lack of legal safeguards against criminal activity, though many state that the potential for something to be used in a crime doesn’t justify regulating honest use.
+On the other hand, if Ripple wins, then the CFTC’s lighter regulations would likely apply, and blockchain technology would be freer to develop further.
+A potential downside would be the lack of legal safeguards against criminal activity, though many states that the potential for something to be used in a crime doesn’t justify regulating honest use.

 What does the future hold?
 It remains to be seen.
 The SEC v.
 Ripple case has a long—and likely messy—process of courtroom litigation ahead of it, and we’re all watching to see what will result.